HackBrexit/MinistersUnderTheInfluence/README.md

 # Want to get involved?

 The Ministers: Under the Influence team will be holding [fortnightly Meetups](http://www.meetup.com/Hack-Brexit/) to work on this and [other projects](https://github.com/HackBrexit/WhatTheFact) being featured in the Hack Brexit Accelerator programme.
+Don't hesitate to get in touch!

 # Code Organisation